 The outdoor room has become a big selling point for homes these days.
 It’s the center of family relaxation and enjoyment – the place we love to be whenever the weather permits.
 If you’d like to freshen up your outdoor space this summer to add beauty and value, these 5 upgrades are just the ticket.

-Fiery focal point.
-First, think about adding a fireplace, which has really become the centerpiece of outdoor living.
+First, think about adding a fire pit, which has really become the centerpiece of outdoor living.
 There are lots of options.
-You can go with a simple, portable fire pit or you can do a custom-built structure.
-Pavestone’s stackable RumbleStone blocks make it easy to create a DIY firepit enclosure.
+You can go with a simple, portable cheap fire pit or you can do a custom-built structure.
+Pavestone’s stackable RumbleStone blocks make it easy to create a DIY fire pit enclosure.
 Assembly is simple, with no cutting required, and the result is a firepit with rustic, Old World charm.
-A fireplace is really going to be that one element that lends ambiance and creates a focal point for gatherings.
+A fire pit is really going to be that one element that lends ambiance and creates a focal point for gatherings.

 In every case, select containers with wide openings.
 As a rule of thumb, if you have a container that’s 18 to 24 inches wide, you want no more than 3 to 5 plants to give them ample space.
 You’ll also want to look for containers with dependable drainage systems (or drill drainage holes yourself).
 Also invest in saucers, blocks, risers or rolling platforms to encourage drainage and help protect surfaces.